GhostGagan/Polygon-mod-1/README.md

 ## NFT Collection README

 ## Overview
 This repository contains scripts and contracts to facilitate the creation, deployment, and management of an NFT collection.
-The collection is generated using DALLE 2 or Midjourney, stored on IPFS using pinata.cloud, and deployed on the Goerli Ethereum Testnet as ERC721 or ERC1155 tokens.
-Additionally, scripts are provided to handle batch minting, transferring NFTs between Ethereum and Polygon Mumbai using the FxPortal Bridge, and testing functionalities.
+The collection is generated using DALLE 2 or Midjourney, stored on IPFS using pinata.cloud, and deployed on the sepolia Ethereum Testnet as ERC721 or ERC1155 tokens.
+Additionally, scripts are provided to handle batch minting, transferring NFTs between Ethereum and Polygon amoy using the FxPortal Bridge, and testing functionalities.

 ## Requirements
 - Node.js (v14 or above)